Chapter 7 : I like my life.

 “No, Ava, I swear -”

 My head throbs.
 Something aches in my chest.
-I’m only vaguely aware of the fact that my hands are pounding against his chest furiously, almost as if I want to make him feel the same pain that I do.
-The world feels hazy, shimmering and dancing on the outskirts of my vision while I struggle to breathe.
+I’m only vaguely aware of the fact that the world feels hazy, shimmering and dancing on the outskirts of my vision while I struggle to breathe.

 “Yeah.
 Of course you do.”
-Louis takes one step backwards, away from my beating fists, expression shifting instantly to a mask of cold indifference.
+Louis takes one step backwards, expression shifting instantly to a mask of cold indifference.
 “Sorry for being selfish and keeping you around.
 I’ll try to be more considerate next time.”

 The iciness in his voice couldn’t be easier to hear.
 If I’ve ever had difficulty picking up on his sardonic nature, it’s gone now.
 There’s simply no doubting the bitterness coating every word, the sarcasm seeping through each sentence.